Landscape (band): Formation

-Landscape comprises Richard James Burgess (drums, computer programming, synths, vocals), Christopher Heaton (keyboard synthesizers, piano, vocals), Andy Pask (fretted and fretless basses, bass synth, vocals), Peter Thoms (trombone, electric trombone, vocals), and John L. Walters (lyricon, soprano sax, alto flute, computer programming, synths, vocals).
-The band built a following through live performances, touring and founding the indie label Event Horizon, through which they released two EPs.
-After signing to RCA they released their debut album Landscape in 1979.
-Their next album in 1981, From the Tea-Rooms of Mars...to the Hell-Holes of Uranus, included the Top 5 UK hit "Einstein a Go-Go" and "Norman Bates".
-Their third album was 1982's Manhattan Boogie-Woogie.
+Landscape was composed of Richard James Burgess (drums, computer programming, synths, vocals), Christopher Heaton (keyboard synthesizers, piano, vocals), Andy Pask (fretted and fretless basses, bass synth, vocals), Peter Thoms (trombone, electric trombone, vocals), and John L. Walters (lyricon, soprano sax, alto flute, computer programming, synths, vocals).
+The band built a following through live performances, touring and founding the indie label Event Horizon, through which it released two EPs.
+After signing with RCA, the band released its debut studio album Landscape in 1979.
+It’s next studio album in 1981, From the Tea-rooms of Mars ...., included the Top 5 UK hit "Einstein a Go-Go" and "Norman Bates".
+Their third studio album was 1982's Manhattan Boogie-Woogie.
 After release of this album, Heaton and Thoms left the band.

 Landscape III

-Following the release of Landscape's third and final album, Manhattan Boogie-Woogie, the band became a trio, composed of Burgess, Pask, and Walters.
+Following the release of Landscape's third and final studio album, Manhattan Boogie-Woogie, the band became a trio, composed of Burgess, Pask, and Walters.
 Renaming the band Landscape III, the members went on to release the singles "So Good, So Pure, So Kind" and "You Know How to Hurt Me".
 The trio broke up in 1984 and band members went on to separate careers.

 Subsequent careers

 Burgess, Heaton and Walters went on to careers in music production.
 Walters co-founded CD journal Unknown Public, in 1992 with Laurence Aston and worked widely as a writer and editor.
 He has been the editor of Eye since 1999, and its co-owner since 2008.
 Pask worked as a session musician and co-wrote the theme music for the long-running British ITV series The Bill.
-Thoms later appeared on Thomas Dolby’s 1984 album The Flat Earth and toured with Dolby that year playing trombone.
+Thoms later appeared on Thomas Dolby's second studio album The Flat Earth (1984) and toured with Dolby that year playing trombone.
 He also served as a member of staff at the Musicians’ Union's head office in Britain.